cloudfoundry/dotnet-core-buildpack/README.md

 # Cloud Foundry buildpack: ASP.NET Core

-A Cloud Foundry buildpack for ASP.NET 5 web applications.
+A Cloud Foundry buildpack for ASP.NET Core web applications.
 Tested with [RC2][] applications that target .NET Core.

 For more information about ASP.NET Core see: